dj505/PMDX-Matryoshka-Edition/README.md

 # PMDX-Matryoshka-Edition
 A romhack for Project Mirai DX

+**THIS CURRENTLY DOES NOT WORK PROPERLY WITH THE JP VERSION OF THE GAME.**

 This romhack is basically one huge community-created hack.

 It includes things like custom songs, textures, charts, and more!